Block-wise Adaptive Caching for Accelerating Diffusion Policy: Experiments

 \section{Experiments}

-We first outline the experimental setup, covering models, benchmarks, metrics, and implementation details in Sec. \ref{sec: exp setup}.
-Following that, we demonstrate the experimental results in Sec. \ref{sec: main result}.
+We first outline the experimental setup, covering benchmarks, baselines, implementation details, and metrics in Sec.~\ref{sec: exp setup}.
+Following that, we evaluate BAC on the real-world and simulation benchmarks in Sec.~\ref{sec: realworld benchmark} and Sec.~\ref{sec: simulation benchmark}, respectively.
 Finally, we present an ablation study of BAC in Sec. \ref{sec: ablation study}.